Trippy404/e-commerce/README.md

 ## Contact
-For questions or feedback, reach out to [y].
+For questions or feedback, reach out to suma.satyasahoo@gmail.com.